The Cheeky Monkey Media Blog

 Take the time to understand how your audience communicates

 I’m not saying you should use Snapchat or Instagram stories as part of your online community, or that you should take a Snapchat- or Instagram-stories- like approach to your communications.
 Rather, I invite you to take the time to research and test what form(s) of communication and what sort of tone and style of communication your target audience finds most approachable.
-After all, you want your community to enjoy interacting with you, not growing irritated with how difficult your website is to use.
+After all, you want your community to enjoy interacting with you, not grow irritated with how difficult your website is to use.

 8. Be professional, but personable.